 Those who are looking for an efficient and reliable way to manage their customer data needn’t look further than a CRM system.
 Not only does it store information in a database-like format, but can also come with added features that allow you to do nifty things such as automate workflow processes, or integrate with popular apps so you don’t have to keep switching platforms when you’re working.
 Pretty cool, huh?

 One of the coolest things about a CRM system is that is paints a clear picture of the sales pipeline, right from inquiry, through to sealing the deal.
 Having something like this enables you to have a better understanding of the customer lifecycle, which in turn makes customer service an easier thing to tackle.

-CRM systems are customer-centric tools which is why they are widely used by sales teams, but sales is not the only department that can benefit from it!
+CRM systems are customer-centric tools which are why they are widely used by sales teams, but sales are not the only department that can benefit from it!
 Implementing a CRM system into your business can be advantageous for those in marketing, human resources, and accounting as it can streamline their processes, provide easy access to information, and make for smoother cross-team collaboration.

 Types of CRM systems

-There are three ways you can get a CRM system — desktop, server, and cloud-based — and each have their own perks and hindrances.
+There are three ways you can get a CRM system — desktop, server, and cloud-based — and each has its own perks and hindrances.
 The one you should go for depends on which you think would best suit your requirements.

 - Desktop: Ideal if only single-use access is required or if you were after a no-fuss, electronic customer contact management system.
 However, the perks stop there.